rsocket/rsocket/Protocol.md

 ## Fragmentation And Reassembly

-NEXT headers may respresent a large object and MAY need to be fragmented to fit within the Header Data size.
+RESPONSE frames with NEXT headers may respresent a large object and MAY need to be fragmented to fit within the Header Data size.
 When this occurs, the NEXT headers Begin and End bits must be used to indicate a begin fragment and an end fragment.
 Or, when both bits set, the contents represent a complete NEXT header.